heganjr/03-PasswordGenerator-JH/readme.md

 Please note that ASCII decimal values have been used to generate the character arrays for the password generator ([ASCII Table](http://www.asciitable.com/)).
 From this a function has been created allowing the script to generate a low to high arrary then convert that array to characters with use of the String.fromCharCode method.

-Due to the nature of probability selecting a smaller character length can lead to the one or more password criteria not showing in the in the Password Result
+Due to the nature of probability there is a small chance that not all criteria that the user selects will be shown in the generated password, especially if the user requests a password of the minimum of 8 characters.
+Please take this into account when assessing this application.

 _______